EnriFort/MSc-Cybersecurity/Economics/notes.md

     - **Capital Intensive**: machinery and other parts realized in investment;
     - **Labour Intensive**: Workers.
 - **Business Size**: is measured with the **number of employees**:
-    - **Small and Medium Enterprises** (SMEs): company with les than 250 employees;
+    - **Small and Medium Enterprises** (SMEs): company with less than 250 employees;
     - **Large Enterprises**: more than 250 employees.
 - **Organizational structures**:
     - **Functional structure**: it is very simple, divided for each category;
     - **Divisional Structure**: It is used when the differences between two market and products are relevant;
-    - **Matrix Structure**: you analyze two dimensios.
+    - **Matrix Structure**: you analyze two dimensions.
 It is more complex, more suitable for complex situation, but it increases in costs.
 - **Industries**: A group of companies that operate in the same segment of economy.
 - **Competitive Advantage**: is an attribute, or a series of attributes, that allows a company to outperform its competitors and gain a favourable competitive position (with **innovation**).
-    - - **Innovation**: The commercialization of an invention, the ability to change the current work;
+    - **Innovation**: The commercialization of an invention, the ability to change the current work;

 ## 3. Cost Volume Profit (CVP) Relationships